iPlug2/iPlug2/Documentation/examples.md

 * [Packages](http://s.sudre.free.fr/Software/Packages/about.html) for building OSX installers
 * [setfileicon utility](http://maxao.free.fr/telechargements/setfileicon.gz) for changing icons
 * Mac Developer ID Certificates for code signing installers for 10.8>
-* Pace tools and certificate for code signing AAX binaries (consult Avid documentation)
+* PACE tools and certificate for code signing AAX binaries (AAX only, consult Avid documentation)

-##About the examples:
+##Example Projects

-* IPlugChunks - shows how to use chunks in a plugin.
+* **IPlugChunks** - shows how to use chunks in a plugin.
 Chunks allow you to store arbitrary data in the plugin's state as opposed to just a value for each parameter.
-* IPlugControls -  demos the various IControl classes (example by Captain Caveman)
+* **IPlugControls** -  demos the various IControl classes (example by Captain Caveman)
-* IPlugConvoEngine - demos WDL_ConvolutionEngine() - Cockos' fast convolution engine (example by Tale)
+* **IPlugConvoEngine** - demos WDL_ConvolutionEngine() - Cockos' fast convolution engine (example by Tale)
-* IPlugDistortion - demos Tale's bessel filter implementation for realtime oversampling (example by Tale)
+* **IPlugDistortion** - demos Tale's bessel filter implementation for realtime oversampling (example by Tale)
-* IPlugEEL - demonstrates using Cockos' EEL library for run-time expression evaluation
+* **IPlugEEL** - demonstrates using Cockos' EEL library for run-time expression evaluation
-* IPlugEffect - The most basic IPlug plugin, a gain control similar to AGain in the VST2 SDK, however it has a GUI
+* **IPlugEffect** - The most basic IPlug plugin, a gain control similar to AGain in the VST2 SDK, however it has a GUI
-* IPlugGUIResize - has three buttons to choose different gui sizes at runtime
+* **IPlugGUIResize** - has three buttons to choose different gui sizes at runtime
-* IPlugHostDetect - displays the host name and version (not very reliable at the moment)
+* **IPlugHostDetect** - displays the host name and version (not very reliable at the moment)
-* IPlugMonoSynth - a basic monophonic IPlug synth, showing how to handle MIDI messages sample accurately.
+* **IPlugMonoSynth** - a basic monophonic IPlug synth, showing how to handle MIDI messages sample accurately.
 Also shows how to use Tale's IKeyboardControl.
-* IPlugMouseTest - demonstrates an XY pad IControl which is linked to two plugin parameters
+* **IPlugMouseTest** - demonstrates an XY pad IControl which is linked to two plugin parameters
-* IPlugMultiChannel  - demos a multi-channel IPlug plugin, and how to test if channels are connected
+* **IPlugMultiChannel**  - demos a multi-channel IPlug plugin, and how to test if channels are connected
-* IPlugMultiTargets - a midi effect plugin that also demos compilation to IOS, getting tempo info, and pop up menus
+* **IPlugMultiTargets** - a midi effect plugin that also demos compilation to IOS, getting tempo info, and pop up menus
-* IPlugOpenGL - using OpenGL in IPlug
+* **IPlugOpenGL** - using OpenGL in IPlug
-* IPlugPlush -  shows how to use Cockos' Plush to do basic 3D Graphics
+* **IPlugPlush** -  shows how to use Cockos' Plush to do basic 3D Graphics
-* IPlugPolySynth - a basic polyphonic IPlug synth
+* **IPlugPolySynth** - a basic polyphonic IPlug synth
-* IPlugResampler - demonstrates using WDL_Resampler
+* **IPlugResampler** - demonstrates using WDL_Resampler
-* IPlugSideChain - a plugin that shows how to setup a sidechain input, for VST3, AU
+* **IPlugSideChain** - a plugin that shows how to setup a sidechain input, for VST3, AU
-* IPlugText - demos different ways to draw text
+* **IPlugText** - demos different ways to draw text

-The IPlugEffect project is the main starting project I use.
-If you are not interested in AAX / APP etc, I suggest you duplicate this and manually remove those targets to give you a new clean starting template with just your preferred formats in it.
+The **IPlugEffect** project is the main starting project I use.
+If you are not interested in AAX/standalone etc, I suggest you [duplicate](md_duplicate.html) this and manually remove those targets to give you a new clean starting template with just your preferred formats in it.

 Rather than changing settings for individual targets/projects inside the Xcode Project/Visual Studio solutions, most customisations can be done in the xcconfig and property sheets.

-##About the supported formats:
+##Supported Formats

 ###VST2